Sen. Padilla is forcefully removed from Noem's news conference on immigration raids and handcuffed

 The fracas in Los Angeles came just days after Democratic U.S. Rep. LaMonica McIver was indicted on federal charges alleging she assaulted and interfered with immigration officers outside a detention center in New Jersey while Newark's mayor was being arrested after he tried to join a congressional oversight visit at the facility.
 Democrats have framed the charges as intimidation efforts by the Trump administration.

+It also follows days of rising tension between Trump and Democratic California Gov. Gavin Newsom over the federal military intervention in California.
+In a speech earlier this week, the governor warned that "democracy is under assault before our eyes."

 Padilla, the son of immigrants from Mexico, has been a harsh Trump critic and his mass deportations agenda.
-In a post on the social platform X, he said of recent federal immigration raids in Los Angeles, “Trump isn’t targeting criminals in his mass deportation agenda, he is terrorizing communities, breaking apart families and putting American citizens in harm's way.”
+In a social media post, he said of recent federal immigration raids in Los Angeles, “Trump isn’t targeting criminals in his mass deportation agenda, he is terrorizing communities, breaking apart families and putting American citizens in harm's way.”

+Padilla in 2021 became the state's first Latino U.S. senator when he was selected by Newsom to fill Kamala Harris' Senate seat after she was elected vice president.
+At the time, Padilla was the state's chief elections officer.

+Harris wrote in a social media post Thursday that Padilla “was representing the millions of Californians who are demanding answers to this administration’s actions in Southern California.”
+She called his forceful removal "a shameful and stunning abuse of power.”

-Democratic senators quickly gathered in the Senate chamber denouncing the treatment of their colleague — a well-liked and respected senator — and urged Americans to understand what was happening.
+Democratic senators quickly gathered in the chamber, denouncing the treatment of their colleague — a well-liked and respected senator — and urged Americans to understand what was happening.

-“If this is how a United States senator can be treated, none of our constituents are safe,” said Sen. Chris Murphy, D-Conn., as colleagues gathered on the Senate floor to denounce the situation.
-“This is a test for the country.”

 Sen. Elizabeth Warren, D-Mass., said Trump is making this country “look more and more like a fascist state.”